DOI-ONRR/blog-nrrd/src/pages/USWDS/index.md

 The most significant aspects of earning users' trust are making services consistently available, easy to understand, working transparently, and ensuring users' privacy.

-The ODDD team was formed to manage the [NRRD website](https://revenuedata.doi.gov/), which was created as part of the U.S. [Extractive Industries Transparency Initiative ](https://eiti.org/ )(USEITI).
-This means transparency and openness has been baked into the work of our team from the start.
+The ODDD team was formed to manage the [NRRD website](https://revenuedata.doi.gov/).
+Transparency and openness has been baked into the work of our team from the start.
 We use open-source tools whenever we can, publishing our code and data on [GitHub](https://github.com/DOI-ONRR/).
 We also use the [GitHub wiki](https://github.com/ONRR/onrr.gov-site/wiki) and the [ODDD blog](https://blog-nrrd.doi.gov/) to share our processes.

 In order to increase availability and resiliency while minimizing server failures or traffic spikes, we have created multiple instances for our frontend web application and the backend content management system (CMS) application.
 We use [CircleCi](https://app.circleci.com/pipelines/github/DOI-ONRR), which provides continuous integration, runs tests, builds frontend application, and then deploys to [cloud.gov](https://cloud.gov/).
 We check that our site works as intended on a daily basis.
 Our service agreement with [cloud.gov](https://cloud.gov/) provides us with support for resolving any issues related to the platform as well as support for resolving issues for any specific applications.